mattsouth/meteor-ref/README.md

 ``
-your-machine$ git clone https://github.com/mattsouth/meteor-ref.git your-machine$ cd meteor-ref your-machine$ node
+your-machine$ git clone https://github.com/mattsouth/meteor-ref.git your-machine$ cd meteor-ref
+``
+check that the npm project is usable...
+``
+your-machine$ node
 > console.log(require('./my-npm-project').msg)
 Hello World!
-ctrl-D
+``
+If you see the Hello World! then it works.
+It's ctrl-D to escape the node REPL.
+Now we need to install the node package to the meteor package.
+``
 your-machine$ cd my-meteor-package
-your-mcahine$ meteor test-packages ./
+your-machine$ meteor npm install '../my-npm-project' ``
+This will show an error because you dont have a package.json file but it will install your package so that you can now run the tests..
 ``
+your-machine$ meteor test-packages ./
+``
-If you the inclusion is correct your should see green tests at http://localhost:3000
+You should see green tests at http://localhost:3000